 - 1. In the Edit Job or New Job Wizard, select a test under Workload in the left pane. - 2.
 From the Test Options tab, select the Transactions tab. - 3.
 Select Add SQL Transactions from the Add SQL Transactions drop-down list. - Or select a user scenario and click Edit to open the list of SQL transactions.
 Then select Add SQL Transactions. - 4.
 The Add SQL Transaction dialog opens.
 Do one of the following: - Enter a SQL Statement. - Or click to launch the BF Script Wizard.
-See BFScript Wizard on page 195 for more information.
+See BFScript Wizard on page 198 for more information.

-- Or click 50 to import SQL from a file. - 5.
+- Or click to import SQL from a file. - 5.
 Modify the remaining options on the SQL Statement tab.
 Review the following for additional information:

 Statement Name Enter a name for the statement, or use the default.
 Execution Method Select an execution method for the SQL statement.
 Prepare and Execute SQL-Prepare the SQL and execute immediately after preparation.
 Prepare SQL Only-Prepare SQL without executing.
 Execute already prepared SQL-These transactions will run the SQL statement contained with the reference prepared SQL when called.
 If the statement has not been prepared, an error will generate. • Click to execute the SQL statement.
-See Run SQL Preview on page 137 for more information.
-A Click to add a bind variable.
-Select the Bind Parameters tab and click to add a bind variable value.
+See Run SQL Preview on page 139 for more information.
+M Click to add a bind variable.
+Select the Bind Parameters tab and then click or double-click within the Bind Parameters window to add a bind variable and value.

 - 6. Select the Latency tab to specify latency values for the SQL transaction.
-See About Latency on page 141 for more information. - 7.
+See About Latency on page 143 for more information. - 7.
 Click OK in the Add SQL Transaction dialog to the save the SQL statement and add it to the test.